mdrahama/Project--Exploring-Weather-Trends/README.md

 # Project: Exploring Weather Trends

 OVERVIEW:
-This was the first introductory project in Udacity’s Data Analyst Nano Degree (DAND) program: Term 1.<br>
+This was the first introductory project in Udacity’s Data Analyst Nano Degree (DAND) program:<br>

 In this project, we had to analyze local and global temperature data.
 We had to then compare the temperature trends where we lived to overall global temperature trends.
 A visualization and write up describing the similarities and differences were to accompany the code.
 Detailed instructions were provided along with the workspace to code.
 We had to include a PDF with an outline of steps taken to prepare and visualize the data, code and our observations of the trends.<br>